-Adding an External Battery Pack
+Adding an External Battery Pack or Power Source

-If you wish to make frequent data calls, then you will need to attach an external battery pack to your logger.
+If you wish to make frequent data calls, then you will need to attach an external battery pack or power supply to your logger.

 Important: When placing the battery in the site, ensure that it is not crushing any cables other parts of the installation as they are heavy devices.
 Also respect any orientation arrows on the pack to optimise battery life.